Self employment tax rates for US and Canadian business owners.

 The CPP contributions owing are calculated when you file your tax return on Schedule 8 CPP Contributions on Self-Employment or Other Earnings.
 You will receive a tax credit on your income tax return for one half of the CPP contributions.

-As of November 2009, a sole proprietor has the option to pay into employment insurance (EI) to receive special benefits ... not regular EI benefits.
+As of November 2009, a sole proprietor has the option (it is voluntary not mandatory) to pay into employment insurance (EI) to receive special benefits ... not regular EI benefits.
+Premiums are calculated through the tax return after registration.

 At some point, you will be making enough income that CRA will send you a notice informing you that you will have to begin paying tax installments.
 (They calculate the amount owing for you so you don't have to.)

-This requirement kicks in when you expect to owe more than $3,000 in net tax owing in the current year and have paid over $3,000 in net tax owing in either of the past 2 years.
+This requirement kicks in when you expect to owe more than $3,000 in net tax owing in the current year and owed over $3,000 in net tax owing in either of the past 2 years.

 Remember to check with your provincial workers' compensation board to see if you must also pay premiums.